 Dimensions: 22 x 15 cm | 8 5/8 x 5 7/8 in

 GRIMM is pleased to announce Equal Affections, a group presentation with Katherine Bradford, Jonathan Lyndon Chase, Felix de Clercq, Anthony Cudahy, Ryan Driscoll, Kyle Dunn, Celeste Dupuy-Spencer, Louis Fratino, Lenz Geerk, Jenna Gribbon, Doron Langberg, Justin Liam O’Brien, Michael Stamm and Salman Toor.
-The exhibition borrows its name from David Leavitt’s acclaimed 1988 novel of the same title and was organized in collaboration with Edwin Oostmeijer.
-A new essay by Leavitt will be published to accompany the presentation.
+The exhibition borrows its name from David Leavitt’s acclaimed 1988 novel of the same title.
+A new essay by Leavitt was published to accompany the presentation.